johnno1962/SwiftTrace/README.md

 If this seems complicated there is a property `swizzle.arguments` which can be used `onEntry` which contains the arguments as an `Array` containing elements of type `Any` which can be cast to the expected type.
+Element 0 is `self`.

 #### Invocation interface